krixtoffer/Alignify/README.md

 ![Alignify interface](alignify_screenshot.png)

-*Current frame (magenta) is overlaid on the previous frame (green), with a reference grid to help judge alignment.
+*Current frame (magenta) is overlaid on the previous frame (green).
 The controls panel on the right lists all keyboard shortcuts.*

 ---